-To be raised at the 2021 annual meeting, stockholder proposals must comply with our bylaws.
-Under our bylaws, a stockholder must give advance notice to our Secretary of any business, including nominations of candidates for election as directors to our board, that the stockholder wishes to raise at our annual meeting.
-To be timely, the notice must be delivered to or mailed and received by our Secretary at our principal executive offices by mail at 2850 S. Delaware St., Suite 400, San Mateo, California 94403 not later than the close of business on the 90th day, nor earlier than the close of business on the 120th day, prior to the anniversary date of the date on which we first mailed our proxy statement in connection with this year's annual meeting.
-Since our proxy statement was mailed on November 12, 2020, stockholder proposals must be received by our Secretary by mail at our principal executive offices no earlier than July 15, 2020 and no later than August 14, 2021, in order to be raised at our 2021 annual meeting.
+To be raised at the 2023 annual meeting, stockholder proposals must comply with our bylaws.
+Under our bylaws, a stockholder must give advance notice to our Secretary of any business, including nominations of candidates for election as directors to our Board that the stockholder wishes to raise at our annual meeting.
+To be timely, the notice must be delivered to or mailed and received by our Secretary at our principal executive offices by mail at 2850 S. Delaware St., Suite 400, San Mateo, California 94403 not later than the close of business on the 90th day, nor earlier than the close of business on the 120th day, prior to the anniversary date of the date on which we first mailed our proxy materials or a notice of availability of proxy materials (whichever is earlier) in connection with this year's annual meeting.
+Since our proxy materials were first distributed on November 8, 2022, stockholder proposals must be received by our Secretary by mail at our principal executive offices no earlier than July 6, 2022 and no later than August 5, 2023, in order to be raised at our 2023 annual meeting.